by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 #-------------------------------------------------------------
 # For new Materials Project data
 - The new version of the Materials Project no longer contains the limited data on EOS.
-The existence of EOS is important in the development of potentials.
-There is no charge, force, or defect formation energy.
-This should be considered when building a new database.
+- The existence of EOS is important in the development of potentials (And, I can not find charge, force, or defect formation energy, also.)
+- This should be considered when building a new database.
 #-------------------------------------------------------------

 #-------------------------------------------------------------